Bar Crawls: Nuremberg – The Altstadt

 From here we cross over to Sebaldus side, the northern Altstadt.
 Our options for travel are all beautiful, but walking across Kettensteg brings you close to the city walls and the weir with fabulous view on both sides, allowing you to then walk up Weissgerbergasse, one of the more impressively complete half-timbered medieval streets in the city (which, by the way, are more common on the North side than the South) We are walking towards the Kaiserburg castle now, so head up Albrecht Durer Strasse, rewarded at the top with a magnificent view at Tiergartnerplatz, with the Tiergartner tower, an array of impressive half-timbered buildings and the dominating spectacle of the castle above.
 You are now in the historical centre of Nuremberg, take it all in!

-5. Wirthaus Hutt’n, is mainly a restaurant styled in a rustic fashion, achieving somewhat of a Swiss chalet or Slovenian Gostilna feel – Alpine, anyway.
+A pub-restaurant styled in a rustic fashion, achieving somewhat of a Swiss chalet or Slovenian Gostilna feel – Alpine, anyway.
 However, the good news if you’re sticking to drinks is they have a Schänke, the taproom area to your right where you can unburden yourself of the prospect of shovelling down another half-kilo of pork products, and order some of the best beer in the city.

 This slideshow requires JavaScript.